jayramr/Nasqar2/dada2Shiny/src/user_guide.md

 ---

-## Conclusion

-The DADA2 pipeline provides a streamlined method for analyzing amplicon sequencing data.
+The DADA2 pipeline provides a streamlined method for analyzing amplicon sequencing data in a quick and efficient manaer.
 By using this pipeline, users can obtain a high-resolution view of their microbial communities.

-For detailed instructions and additional resources, refer to the [DADA2 Documentation](https://benjjneb.github.io/dada2/).
+For detailed instructions and additional resources, please refer to the [DADA2 Documentation](https://benjjneb.github.io/dada2/).

+Citation:

+If you use this App for your analysis, please use the following citations:

+1. Callahan, B., McMurdie, P., Rosen, M. et al. DADA2: High-resolution sample inference from Illumina amplicon data.
+Nat Methods 13, 581–583 (2016). https://doi.org/10.1038/nmeth.3869
+2. NASQAR 2 :(Pending publication)